kubedb/docs/docs/guides/postgres/concepts/postgres.md

 `spec.podTemplate.spec.nodeSelector` is an optional field that specifies a map of key-value pairs.
 For the pod to be eligible to run on a node, the node must have each of the indicated key-value pairs as labels (it can have additional labels as well).
 To learn more, see [here](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#nodeselector) .

-### spec.serviceTemplate
+### spec.serviceTemplates

 KubeDB creates two different services for each Postgres instance.
 One of them is a master service named `<postgres-name>` and points to the Postgres `Primary` pod/node.
 Another one is a replica service named `<postgres-name>-replicas` and points to Postgres `replica` pods/nodes.

-These `master` and `replica` services can be customized using [spec.serviceTemplate](#spec.servicetemplate) and [spec.replicaServiceTemplate](#specreplicaservicetemplate) respectively.
+These `master` and `replica` services can be customized using [spec.serviceTemplates](#spec.servicetemplate) and [spec.replicaServiceTemplate](#specreplicaservicetemplate) respectively.

-You can provide template for the `master` service using `spec.serviceTemplate`.
+You can provide template for the `master` service using `spec.serviceTemplates`.
 This will allow you to set the type and other properties of the service.
-If `spec.serviceTemplate` is not provided, KubeDB will create a `master` service of type `ClusterIP` with minimal settings.
+If `spec.serviceTemplates` is not provided, KubeDB will create a `master` service of type `ClusterIP` with minimal settings.

-KubeDB allows following fields to set in `spec.serviceTemplate`:
+KubeDB allows following fields to set in `spec.serviceTemplates`:

 - metadata:
   - annotations